MarcGueury/oci-genai-agent-llama-lab/3-eval/eval.md

 ## END

-Congratulation you have finished the lab !!
+Congratulation !
+You have finished the lab !!
 We hope that you learned something useful.

 ## Known issues